Anthony Henday: Hudson's Bay Company

-In spring 1755 he set off to return to York Factory by going north to the North Saskatchewan River from which to proceed downriver and eastward.
-On March 3, 1755, he reaching the North Saskatchewan at the mouth of the Sturgeon River near present-day Fort Saskatchewan.
+Others postulate that in the spring of 1755 Henday set off to return to York Factory by going north to the North Saskatchewan River from which to proceed downriver and eastward.
+They state that on March 3, 1755, he reached the North Saskatchewan at the mouth of the Sturgeon River near present-day Fort Saskatchewan.
 “Here he camped while canoes were made and more fur-laden Indians arrived.
-When the ice left the river, a brigade of 70 canoes started downstream-but Hendy's woes were not over.
-At the French forts of La Corne and Paskoya, gifts of brandy from residents there persuaded the Indians to trade most of their prime furs, and they were lost to Henday's company” He celebrated St. George's Day (April 23) at the junction of Red Deer River and Trail Creek possibly, before arriving at the river.
+When the ice left the river, a brigade of 70 canoes started downstream-but Henday's woes were not over.
+At the French forts of La Corne and Paskoya, gifts of brandy from residents there persuaded the Indians to trade most of their prime furs, and they were lost to Henday's company” He celebrated St. George's Day (April 23).
+Some say that day he was at the mouth of the Sturgeon Creek; he may have been at the mouth of a river entering the North Saskatchewan River west of Edmonton; others say he was where Tail Creek joins the Red Deer River.

 He set off downriver on April 27.
-The place of embarkation is unknown it may or may not have been upriver of present-day Edmonton.
-He arrived at Fort Paskoya "Pasqua" or "Paskoway Yay" on May 26 and York Fort on June 23.
+If he was on the North Saskatchewan River, the place of embarkation may or may not have been upriver of present-day Edmonton.

+Henday arrived at Fort Paskoya "Pasqua" or "Paskoway Yay" on May 26 and York Fort on June 23.

 As Henday travelled inland to the Blackfoot country and back to York Factory, he talked about the First Nations having problems with alcohol.
 He mentions on one day that his whole company was unable to travel because everyone was drinking.
-On 30 May 1755 Henday remarked in his journal that he is unable to continue their travels back to York Factory because "the [First Nations] drank too much" but they were using their best furs to trade with the French for the alcohol.
+On 30 May 1755 Henday remarked in his journal that he is unable to continue their travels back to York Factory because his First Nations companions "drank too much" He also noted ruefully that they were trading their best furs to the French in exchange for alcohol.

 This trip, and later ones, took Henday across much of the prairies of what is now Saskatchewan and Alberta.

 There is great uncertainty of his route – his original journal of his trip and any notes in his own hand cannot be found.
-His journal was copied in four different and contradictory versions.
-His trip as presented in the journals cannot always be put in a modern context, due to there being no landmarks he identified that are still extant today.
+His journal was copied by others in four different and contradictory versions.
+His trip as presented in the four versions cannot always be put in a modern context, due to there being no landmarks he identified that are still extant today.